aragon/hack/docs/guides-agent-app.md

 Note that if we had chosen the **Ethereum Mainnet** as the network for our organization we would have passed `aragon:mainnet` instead of `aragon:rinkeby` as the argument to `--environment`.

-The `--apm.ipfs.rpc` option allows us to point to an IPFS node that has the files we are looking for.
+The `--ipfs-rpc` option allows us to point to an IPFS node that has the files we are looking for.
 In our case we're pointing it to the aragon network IPFS node.

 We can also run our own IPFS node by running `aragon ipfs` in another terminal window.

-Running a local IPFS node allows us to run the same command without the `--apm.ipfs.rpc` option (since the `--apm.ipfs.rpc` option defaults to `http://localhost:5001`).
+Running a local IPFS node allows us to run the same command without the `--ipfs-rpc` option (since the `--ipfs-rpc` option defaults to `http://localhost:5001`).

 However, since IPFS propogation is slow, it's better to point directly to the aragon IPFS node.